poanchen/poanchen.github.io/_posts/2016-12-09-how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end.md

 </pre>
 Whenever there is a change of dropdown, the list of people should be changed as well.
 Thanks to React!
 Here is the code that does that.

-## Full code for dropdown filter for location of the billionaire
+## Full code for dropdown filter for location of the billionaire &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/filter-location-in-react-way.html" target="_blank">source code</a>

 <pre>
   <code class="html">